 Upper School – Key Stage 3 & 4

 At the end of Year 7, pupils move into one of our Year 8/9 classes based on their cognitive and emotional development.
-The move from Year 7 to Year 8/9 is done over the final summer half term in a gradual manner to ensure a smooth transition and as little stress put onto the boys as possible.
+The move from Year 7 to Year 8/9 is done over the final summer half term in a gradual manner to ensure a smooth, stress-free transition.
 The Year 8/9 pupils are then encouraged to develop and consolidate their key skills in core subjects and are also offered opportunities to extend their knowledge in other areas of the curriculum.

-In order to support our pupils and ensure they achieve success, we enter them into accredited courses from year 8 in NCFE Art and Open Award ICT.
-As pupils progress into year 9, they begin their Entry Level and Functional Skills awards in English, Maths and Science, allowing the optimum time to achieve these qualifications reduces anxiety and provides an environment in which pupils can flourish.
+In order to support our young people and ensure they achieve success, we enter them into accredited courses from Year 8 in NCFE Art and Open Award ICT.
+As they progress into Year 9 they begin their Entry Level and Functional Skills Awards in English, Maths and Science, allowing the optimum time to achieve these qualifications, which reduces anxiety and provides an environment in which pupils can flourish.

-As pupils approach the end of Key Stage 3, they select their options for year 10 and create their own personalised learning curriculum.
+As pupils approach the end of Key Stage 3 they select their options for Year 10 and create their own personalised learning curriculum.
 These are tailored to their interests and career ambitions.
-Courses tend to last one year and are reviewed at the end of year 10 to provide optimum opportunity to gain further accreditation.
+Courses tend to last one year and are reviewed at the end of the academic year to provide optimum opportunity to gain further accreditation.

 Personalised Learning Curriculum (Key Stage 4)

 In Years 10 and 11, students study a core curriculum of Careers, English, ICT, Maths, PSHEE and Science which is supported by their optional subjects.